 b.
 Evening: All assistant personnel in charge will stand by their respective spaces, salute, and present spaces to the Senior Officer on the Inspection Party.

-4. All members of the inspection party will meet 5 minutes before the scheduled inspection in the Troop Officer's Lounge.
+4. All members of the inspection party will meet 5 minutes before the scheduled inspection at the Troop Office.